 Especially for the guys though, because it allows them to wear something to cover that red skin, without using makeup.
 Obviously makeup could cause an embarrassing situation in some social circles.
 But with sunscreen (which is really used as a disguise) even a macho man can have a plausible explanation as to why he’s wearing it that day.

-Although we don’t use it for either of these conditions, one good brand we regularly buy and use for UV protection is Thinksport Sunscreen (SPF 50+).
-It’s perfect for the body but its whiteness on the face may be overkill.
+Although we don’t use it for either of these conditions, one good brand we regularly buy and use for UV protection is the Australian made brand, Ethical Zinc.
+You can get it on Amazon.
+Its whitecast is minimal, especially when compared to competitors like Thinksport.

 Or you may want to use something higher-end for the face, that has less white color.
 We reviewed 72 different natural sunscreens for face and most use zinc oxide, so it will give you a rundown of all the best options.